mehr-it/lara-ses-ext/README.md

 This package implements an extended driver for sending mails via AWS SES in Laravel.
 It dispatches a custom event on dispatch containing an exact copy of the passed message for archiving purposes.

-Additionally a helper exists which transforms SNS messages published by SES to inform about the delivery status to Laravel events.
+Additionally a helper exists which transforms status notifications published by SES to Laravel events.

 ## Install